JJ-Ju/multi-cli/docs/extension.md

-# Gemini CLI Extensions
+# Ionesco CLI Extensions

 _This documentation is up-to-date with the v0.4.0 release._

-Gemini CLI extensions package prompts, MCP servers, and custom commands into a familiar and user-friendly format.
-With extensions, you can expand the capabilities of Gemini CLI and share those capabilities with others.
+Ionesco CLI extensions package prompts, MCP servers, and custom commands into a familiar and user-friendly format.
+With extensions, you can expand the capabilities of Ionesco CLI and share those capabilities with others.
 They are designed to be easily installable and shareable.

 ## Extension management